1952 United States Senate election in Wyoming

 The 1952 United States Senate election in Wyoming took place November 4, 1952.
-Incumbent Democratic Senator Joseph C. O'Mahoney ran for his fourth consecutive term.
-He faced a strong challenge from Republican Governor Frank A. Barrett, and faced difficult headwinds as Dwight D. Eisenhower, the Republican nominee for president, was winning Wyoming in a landslide over Democratic nominee Adlai Stevenson.
+Incumbent Democratic senator Joseph C. O'Mahoney ran for his fourth consecutive term.
+He faced a strong challenge from Republican governor Frank A. Barrett, and faced difficult headwinds as Dwight D. Eisenhower, the Republican nominee for president, was winning Wyoming in a landslide over Democratic nominee Adlai Stevenson.
 Despite his history of strong performances in the increasingly conservative state, however, O'Mahoney was unable to replicate it, and narrowly lost to Barrett.
-However, O'Mahoney would return to the Senate less than two years later; following the death of Senator Lester C. Hunt, he was elected to the Senate once again in the 1954 election.
+However, O'Mahoney later returned to the Senate as he held Wyoming’s other Senate seat from 1954 to 1961.